 Adam Jatowt (University of Innsbruck, Austria)

-Nattiya Kanhabua (Upwork, Bangkok, Thailand)
+Nattiya Kanhabua (SCG, Bangkok, Thailand)

 Scott Kirkpatrick (Hebrew University Jerusalem, Israel)